scarpent/chesser/readme.md

 ## todo

-- hide scrolling in mobile
-- bug: during quiz session, visiting lichess analysis board after completing one, it might restart when you return
 - use reambiguated moves to check alts, too?
 - import new lines (manage re-imports for different sets)
 - sort dumpdata output for git check in and diff checking?